season-lab/SymFusion/_sources/install.md.txt

 $ ./build-symqemu.sh
 ```

-Step-by-step instructions for compiling these components can be found inside the [`Dockerfile`](https://github.com/season-lab/SymFusion/blob/master/docker/Dockerfile).
+More detailed step-by-step instructions for building these components can be found inside the [`Dockerfile`](https://github.com/season-lab/SymFusion/blob/master/docker/Dockerfile).

 ## Tests